mfractor/mfractor.github.io/docs/index.md

 ##Welcome

-Welcome to the documentation for MFractor, a mobile first ReSharper for Visual Studio Mac.
+Welcome to the documentation for MFractor, a mobile first productivity tool for Visual Studio Mac.

-## MFractor Video Guide

-**COMING SOON: Get started with MFractor with a quick start video series**

 ## Support